codeThatThinks/ianglen.me/_posts/2017-02-13-Updated Frame Design.md

 While I was at it, I also picked up counter-clockwise prop adapters for two of the motors as well as matching nylon locknuts.

-{% include image.html url="/content/updated-frame-design/frame-underside.jpg" %}

 ## Frame Design Changes

+{% include image.html url="/content/updated-frame-design/frame-perspective.jpg" %}

 The two main goals for the updated frame were strength and weight reduction.
 I reduced the OD of the tubes from 25mm to 16mm and increased the wall thickness from 1mm to 2mm.
 The previous build had a big bundle of silicone wire to get power to the ESCs, so in order to save weight, I elected to replace the bottom carbon fiber plate with a power distribution board.
 This would allow me to clean up the wiring as well as add some cool features that I've seen on other PDBs, such as a current sensor.
 The old frame had vertical carbon fiber pieces that pressed into slots in the bottom and top plates, which made the frame a pain to assemble.
 I figured that they don't provide enough value to justify their weight, so I got rid of them.

+{% include image.html url="/content/updated-frame-design/frame-underside.jpg" %}

 I also made a few other changes that made the design a little cleaner.
 I designed a motor mount that is no bigger than the motor itself and only includes hardware that screws directly into the base of the motor.
 Rather than hang an XT90 pigtail out the back of the quad, I designed a panel mount bracket so that the connector could be mounted directly to the top plate.
 This also gives me something to pull against which makes it easier to unplug the battery.
 I bought a short U.FL to SMA pigtail so that the FPV transmitter antenna could mount directly to the top plate.